theWasweisich/theWasweisich/README.md

 ## Please note:

-English is my second language, that's why my repos are mixed with German/English.
+My mother tongue is not English, that's why my repos are mixed with German/English.
 Sorry for that.